China all set to launch manned mission with three astronauts for its space station | Technology

 The arm, which can be stretched to 15 metres, will also play a vital role in building the space station in orbit, Zhou Jianping, chief designer of China's manned space engineering project, had said.

-Astronauts will team up with the robotic arm to make in-orbit space station construction and maintenance possible, Yang said.
+Astronauts will team up with the robotic arm to make in-orbit space station construction and maintenance possible.

 China in the past has launched several scavenger satellites fitted with robotic arms to gather and steer space debris so that it burns up in Earth's atmosphere.